Guided Sleep Meditation To Beat Workplace Stress

 While it is uncertain who has the thatcher gene and who does not, some successful entrepreneurs do not mind breaking the eight-hour-a-night norm.
 There is a noticeable trend where corporate leaders are glorifying sleep deprivation.

-A good night's sleep is vital for the overall functioning of a human being.
+A good night's sleep is vital for proper functioning of a human being.
 Being tired reduces our performance, harms our relationships, ruins our moods, hurts our brains, and makes us less ethical.

 We feel that these Corporate leaders are not setting a good example in this area, particularly when obtaining the best performance out of an organization's people.
 Managers generally believe that merely bringing in the appropriate people will result in high productivity levels.